abhilater/hive-compactor/README.md

 # Hive Compactor

-A simple Hive table compactor utility which fetches all the partitions of a table and runs compactions on each of them.
+A simple Hive table compactor utility that fetches all the partitions of a table and runs compactions on each of them.

 # Usage